-We are presently recruiting for the following position:
+We are presently recruiting for the following positions:

-This position offers a tremendous opportunity for an entrepreneurial conservation professional to lead the next generation of landowner partnerships.
-The Stewardship Specialist will work directly with a growing staff team and work from ALT’s headquarters in the High Peaks region of the Adirondacks.
+This position offers a tremendous opportunity for an entrepreneurial conservation professional to lead the next generation of Adirondack partnerships and projects.
+The Land Protection Manager will work directly with a growing team comprising the executive director and conservation staff, and work with natural resource consultants as needed.
+This staffer will work from ALT’s headquarters in the High Peaks Region of the Adirondacks.

 Adirondack Land Trust (ALT) seeks a detail-oriented, resourceful and collaborative professional to provide critical support to our executive director and philanthropy team in raising funds for ALT’s mission.
 The philanthropy assistant will also play a major role in board development and engagement efforts.
 The board of directors is responsible for strategic management and comprises up to 30 members with diverse backgrounds, skills and geographic representation.
 Philanthropy team includes director of philanthropy and donor relations manager.